 Feedback

-Sometimes you don’t need to ask somebody to leave feedback, but more often you have to do it.
-Emelie gets the email from a Customer Success agent who asks her to write a review.
+Sometimes, you don’t need to ask your SaaS customer to leave feedback, but more often you have to do it.
+Emelie gets an email from a Customer Success agent who asks her to write a review.
 She also sees a pop-up notification with a short NPS form when using the SaaS.
-Both “invitations” hit the target and Emelie shares her opinion.
+Both “invitations” hit the target, and Emelie shares her opinion.
 Yet, she has some problems with submitting her review on a third-party site.

 Also, think of how to simplify internal feedback collecting.
 How often should you do it?
 How to establish more trust between you and your persona to get honest answers instead of a formal reply?